rndme/vcc/README.md

 ## Differences from React

 * no JSX, return a string of HTML from .render()
 * no built-in spreading props from JSX, but you can inject strings anywhere in HTML
 * omit the on prefix on HTML event attribs, don't use {} to mean ""
 * no .propTypes on def, use intrinsic validation if needed, which works on production to boot
 * no .statics available on definition (not that useful anyway)
-* displayName on defs is REQUIRED, not optional, it defines the tagName here
+* displayName on defs is REQUIRED, not optional, it defines the tagName
 * no ref string support, only functions, which is recommended anyway
+* tag names must use a `vcc-` prefix and no uppercase letters to conform with HTML5 custom elements

+## General Conversion Routine
+It's easy to convert demos from React to VCC by making a few sumple syntax adjustments to bring JSX in line with HTML5.

+1. change the tag wrappers in `render()` return from ` ( ` and ` ) ` to <code>`</code> (both sides)
+1. add <code>`</code> "quotes" around JSX literals used in any methods, so as to create legit Strings
+1. change the JS delimiters from `{...}` to `${...}` so as to use native ES6 templating
+1. change custom tags from CamelCase to lowercase, then prefix `vcc-` to enable it as a custom element
+1. change the CamelCase event attributes (like `onClick`) to lowercase with an `on-` prefix (like `on-click`)
+1. change `React.createClass` to `VCC` and add/modify the `displayName` property to custom tag name

 ## Demos